 You’re one lucky person if you are planning on moving to Italy!
 This culturally rich country is home to some of the most picturesque places on earth, with history in every alleyway.
 Is it easy to move to Italy?
 What documents are required and what steps are needed before moving?
-What is the cost of moving from the UK to Italy?
+What is the cost of moving from the UK to European countries, particularly Italy, after Brexit?
 Prepare your removal with this practical guide for relocating to Italy.

 Navigate this article faster